Ivett-Varga/pedal/README.md

 # Design Considerations
 Adhering to the project's specification of utilizing three database tables, a singular base Contact class is employed rather than extending it with ContactEmail, ContactPhone, etc.
-This approach avoids the generation of additional tables in the database by Hibernate JPA, aligning with the project's streamlined database design.
+This approach avoids the generation of additional tables in the database by Hibernate JPA, aligning with the project's specification.

 # Features
 RESTful API for managing personal data.